AdaCore/training_material/courses/fundamentals_of_ada/adv_270_subprogram_contracts.rst

     A. Principles are sane, contracts extend those
     B. See previous slide example
     C. e.g. generic contracts are resolved at compile-time
-    D. A failing contract **will cause** a runtime error, only extensive (dynamic / static) analysis of contracted code may provide confidence in the absence of runtime errors (AoRTE)
+    D. A failing contract **will cause** a run-time error, only extensive (dynamic / static) analysis of contracted code may provide confidence in the absence of runtime errors (AoRTE)

 ===================================
 Preconditions and Postconditions